4 Gamblers Arrested In Sargodha - UrduPoint

 4 Gamblers Arrested In Sargodha

+Police on Saturday in their ongoing crackdown against anti social elements have rounded up four gamblers, besides bet money amounting to Rs.
+33,000 and 4 mobile phones from their possession

-SARGODHA, (UrduPoint / Pakistan Point News - 29th Mar, 2020 ) :Police on Sunday in their ongoing crackdown against anti social elements rounded up four gamblers, besides bet money amounting to Rs.15,300 and 3 mobile phones from their possession.
+SARGODHA, (UrduPoint / Pakistan Point News - 4th Apr, 2020 ) :Police on Saturday in their ongoing crackdown against anti social elements have rounded up four gamblers, besides bet money amounting to Rs.
+33,000 and 4 mobile phones from their possession.

-A spokesman of police informed that Krana Police while acting on a tip off conducted raid in various areas in its jurisdiction and arrested four gamblers who were busy in playing cards, identified as Muhammad Mumtaz, Nawaz, Nasir and Aftab.
+A spokesman of police informed that Jhal Chakiya Police while acting on a tip off conducted raid in various areas in its jurisdiction and arrested four gamblers who were busy in playing cards, identified as Sultan,Zulqarnain, Muhammad Mukhtar and Azhar Abbas.

 Police have registered separate cases against all of them under gambling act.